COVID-19 vaccination

 For more information visit the NHS website

-Why should I get the flu and COVID-19 vaccines?
+Why should I get the COVID-19 vaccine?

 Why do I keep needing to have further doses of the COVID-19 vaccine?